furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   'Good night,' whispered Stuart, and then he went to sleep.

+<div class="section">•</div>

   He dressed quickly and quietly, listening to the dying surges of the storm as it staggered up against the house like a drunken reveller with a new best friend.
 He looked at the green numbers on his alarm clock in the half dark of the still-curtained bedroom.
-If he hurried he might be back in time to make breakfast.
-He knew that it was important to make the most of this time he had before everything changed completely again even though he was looking forward to the change more than anything.
+If he hurried, he might be back in time to make breakfast.
+He knew that it was important to make the most of this time he had before everything changed completely again, even though he was looking forward to this change more than anything.

   He looked at the fish that was looking back at him from where